Senseo Coffee Brewing

 As of this writing, the Senseo people are doing a full-court advertising blitz for this brewing system, including television ads.
 I even saw a half-page review in the May 2004 Wired magazine calling the Senso a “perfect cup of joe”.
 This poor choice of words will make me question every other review I read in that magazine.

-My hope was this machine would be the fast brew solution for those of us that never brew more than one mug at a time.
-Sadly the brewing system yields a very weak beverage, which lacks the richness one should expect from a good cup of coffee.
-Regardless of my opinion, my guess is they will sell quite a few of these machines.
-If they unload a lot of these machines, the word will eventually get out that the coffee sucks, and hopefully quality coffee roasters will offer Senseo-compatible pods of their own.
+I hoped this machine would be the fast brew solution for those who never brew more than one mug at a time.
+Sadly, the brewing system yields a very weak beverage that lacks the richness one should expect from a good cup of coffee.
+Regardless of my opinion, they will sell quite a few of these machines.
+If they unload a lot of these machines, the word will eventually get out that the coffee sucks.
+Hopefully, quality coffee roasters will offer Senseo-compatible pods of their own.
 How do we get around the weakness?
 Simple.
-Use 2 pods in the 2 pod holder and then press the 1-cup button.
+Use two pods in the 2-pod holder and then press the 1-cup button.

 Part 2 of this article is Senseo Revisited.